Manipulating Yiddish texts under the Unix operating system

 Limitations/bugs:

-xterm does not have any BIDI support.
+Xterm does not have any BIDI support.
 It composes

 characters by simple overprinting unless it can find a precomposed character.